wp-plugins/wp-customize/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to set up a custom login page, including your logo.
-It also allows you to set a custom footer by adding in your own text or HTML.
+This plugin allows you to set up a custom login page and set a custom footer message in the WordPress Admin.

 == Description ==